 When the angel revealed to aged Zechariah that he would have a son, Zechariah asked for proof.
 As a result, he was silenced.
-Zechariah's wife Elizabeth conceived their first child.
+Zechariah’s wife Elizabeth conceived their first child.
 Elizabeth was grateful to God, “This is what the Lord has done for me when he looked favorably on me and took away the disgrace I have endured among my people” (Luke 1:25).
 When their son was born, Elizabeth said that he would be called John (“the Lord is gracious”).
-Elizabeth's relatives objected, as no other family members had the name.
+Elizabeth’s relatives objected, as no other family members had the name.
 Zechariah asked for a tablet and wrote “His name is John.”
 (Luke 1:63) Then Zechariah immediately spoke, blessing and praising God.
-The relatives were filled with awesome reverence over God's wonderful deeds.
+The relatives were filled with awesome reverence over God’s wonderful deeds.
 Zechariah then proclaimed the prayer which we know from its Latin name the Benedictus.
 Every morning the Church blesses the Lord, the God of Israel, who has visited and set the people free.
-In this prayer, found in Luke 1:68-79 is the prefect words to prepare us to welcome the celebration of the coming of Jesus.
+In this prayer—found in Luke 1:68–79—are the perfect words to prepare us to welcome the celebration of the coming of Jesus.

 Ornament: Carpenter’s Square or Hammer